 Rivers, streams and creeks are all full of fresh, flowing water.
 The water that fills these waterways can come from rain or runoff.
 Runoff is the water that doesn’t get soaked up by the plants and the ground.

 Most waterways are connected, creating a watershed.
 Watersheds are usually named after the largest body of water near your town.
 For example, Chicago’s watershed is called the Lake Michigan Watershed.
 The water in most watersheds eventually travels to the oceans.
 Take out a map.
 Can you find your nearest creek and trace it as far as it can go?

 Creeks may look shallow, but they are full of life!
-Naturalists at Plum Creek Nature Center led adventurous families through a section of Plum Creek last month.
-They were all thrilled to find so many different types of animals.
-This high diversity is a good sign that the creek is a healthy ecosystem.
+The diversity of species in a creek is a good sign that the creek is a healthy ecosystem.